ZakiZtraki/AndruinoBeginner/content/lessons/day23/lesson.md

 }
 ```

 Watch the voltage increase when you shine a flashlight on the sensor and decrease in the dark.
-Keep in mind that the ESP32 ADC is not perfectly linear and may saturate near 0 V or 3.3 V【798521705858314†L70-L74】.
+Keep in mind that the ESP32 ADC is not perfectly linear and may saturate near 0 V or 3.3 V ([ESP‑IDF ADC calibration](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc_calibration.html)).

 ## 4. Generating PWM signals with the LEDC library

-Unlike the Arduino Uno, the ESP32 does not support `analogWrite()`.
-Instead, it includes a **LEDC (LED Control) peripheral** with **16 independent channels** capable of generating PWM signals with configurable frequency and resolution【35371649993462†L270-L297】.
+The ESP32 generates PWM using the **LEDC (LED Control) peripheral**, which provides **16 channels** with configurable frequency and resolution ([Arduino‑ESP32 LEDC docs](https://docs.espressif.com/projects/arduino-esp32/en/latest/api/ledc.html)).
 To generate PWM with the LEDC library:

 1. **Select a channel (0–15) and pin.**
-2. **Choose a PWM frequency.**  For LED dimming, 500 Hz is sufficient【35371649993462†L270-L297】.
+2. **Choose a PWM frequency.**  For LED dimming, 500 Hz is sufficient.
 Servo motors require ~50 Hz, while buzzers or motors may use higher frequencies.
-3. **Choose a resolution (1–16 bits).**  An 8‑bit resolution gives 256 discrete duty‑cycle levels (0–255)【35371649993462†L284-L289】.
+3. **Choose a resolution (1–16 bits).**  An 8‑bit resolution gives 256 discrete duty‑cycle levels (0–255).
-4. **Attach the pin to the channel** with `ledcAttachChannel(pin, freq, resolution, channel)`【35371649993462†L290-L297】.
+4. **Configure the channel** with `ledcSetup(channel, freq, resolution)`.
-5. **Set the duty cycle** using `ledcWrite(channel, dutyCycle)` or `ledcWriteChannel(channel, dutyCycle)`【35371649993462†L296-L297】.
+5. **Attach the pin** using `ledcAttachPin(pin, channel)`, then set the duty cycle using `ledcWrite(channel, dutyCycle)`.

 ### Fading an LED